-The Company's vacant facilities in San Leandro, California, and vacant factory in McKinney, Texas, have been classified as assets held for sale.
-In September 2007, an environmental analysis of the San Leandro property indicated that it had contamination related to spilled fuel that would require an estimated \$0.3 million to remediate.
-The clean-up is expected to be completed within 12 months.
-The Company expects to sell the property after the remediation has been completed.
-In November 2007, the Company entered into an agreement to sell the vacant factory in McKinney, Texas, for \$1.9 million.
+The Company's vacant facility in San Leandro, California, has been classified as an asset held for sale.
+In September 2007, an environmental analysis of this property indicated that it had contamination related to spilled fuel that would require an estimated \$0.3 million to remediate.
+In June 2008, the Company performed additional analysis and determined that an additional \$0.4 million would be needed to remediate the site.
+The clean-up is expected to be completed in early 2009.
+The Company is currently marketing the San Leandro property and hopes to sell it after the remediation is completed.